SuperOfficeDocs/contribution/git-workflows.md

 This tutorial walks you through the most common Git tasks on your **local computer**.
 We show the Git Bash command line and Visual Studio Code (VS Code) side-by-side.

+Working locally has many benefits:

+* You can still be productive with no or bad internet connection.
+Long commute?
+No problem.
+* You get to choose the Markdown editor and customize it to your preferences.
+* You can leverage powerful search and file operations.

 **Other options:**

 * [Work exclusively in the browser on github.com][1].